gukoff/gukoff.github.io/_posts/2024-09-05-steve-ballmer-was-wrong.markdown

 ## Conclusion

-If you find winning (at least) 7 cents per game worth your time, then you should definitely play this game with Steve Ballmer the next time he offers.
+If you find winning (on average) 7 cents per game worth your time, then you should definitely play this game with Steve Ballmer the next time he offers.